-What do college students, hotels, restaurants, salons and laundromats all have in common?
+What do college students, apartment building owners and laundromats all have in common?
 They all need a way to wash and dry clothing and linens quickly and easily.
 If laundry is part of your business, you need commercial-size washers and dryers that can stand up to frequent use and, in some cases, abuse.

 When choosing industrial-size washers and dryers for business, consider the machines themselves and the attention you get from the service provider.
 You want to select enough laundry equipment to meet demand while having the reassurance of a support team that has your back if there’s an issue with the washers or dryers.